Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Frontrunner Slimline II

 Our family of 4 absolutely loves camping and exploring the country.
 Camp life is so much more enjoyable with the iKamper Skycamp 2.0!
-There is more than enough space for all us and still have room for additional gear.
-The roof tent is mounted on a Front Runner rack with the provided mounting hardware from iKamper.
+There is more than enough space for all of us, and we still have room for additional gear.
+The roof tent is mounted on a Front Runner rack using the provided iKamper mounting hardware.

 2. Rithy Pen (@rithagram) CVT Mt.
 Hood RTT